THE SEVEN DAY BLUEPRINT

 This even applies to the concept of time.

 The book of Genesis begins with the Creation account and immediately we are shown structure and order in relation to time.
-Many students of Scripture have come to believe that the seven days of Creation picture a SEVEN THOUSAND YEAR PLAN being worked out here on Earth.
+Many students of Scripture, including the author, have come to believe that the seven days of Creation picture a SEVEN THOUSAND YEAR PLAN being worked out here on Earth.

 Sabbath keepers have traditionally believed that the millennial rule of Jesus Christ mentioned in Rev 20:4-6 is foreshadowed by the Sabbath.
 In the same vein it is believed that the six days on which man is told he must labour, picture 6000 years that precede Christ's rule.

-However, based on the numbers usually given, and adhered to by the Churches of God, we appear to have passed the year 6000.
+However, based on the numbers usually given, and adhered to by many of the Churches of God, we appear to have passed the year 6000.

 How can this be?
 Is God imprecise?
 Or not fully in control?